dinoapicella/youtube-sync/README.md

   - Volume adjustment
   - Video progression
 - 🌐 All controls are applied to every player's video simultaneously
-- 🔽 Players can minimize the video window by double-clicking on the top bar
 - ❌ Players can close the popup if desired and pause the video if they click on it(known bugs, to be fixed)

 ---